baltimoreheritage/civil-rights-heritage/_pages/criminal-injustice.md

 # 1905 – 1929

-Some have attributed broader changes in the technology of policing and the relationship between police officers and local communities (e.g. the advent of motorized vehicles, the development of more efficient mass transportation systems, police officers not living in the same jurisdiction in which they patrolled) in creating a “breakdown in police–community relations.”
+Some have attributed broader changes in the technology of policing and the relationship between police officers and local communities (e.g. the advent of motorized vehicles, the development of more efficient mass transportation systems, police officers not living in the same jurisdiction in which they patrolled) in creating a "breakdown in police–community relations."

 In 1912, the Baltimore police acquired the first motorized transport wagons replacing the horse-drawn wagons.
-On May 29, 1914, the police organized the “Motor Unit” with just five members: Officers Schleigh, Bateman, Pepersack, Vocke and Louis.
+On May 29, 1914, the police organized the "Motor Unit" with just five members: Officers Schleigh, Bateman, Pepersack, Vocke and Louis.

 In 1921, Maryland’s Commissioner of Motor Vehicles organized a new force of officers, deputized by county sheriffs with the statewide jurisdiction to enforce traffic and criminal laws.
 This followed a national trend as 23 states had already established a state law enforcement agencies or programs between 1915 and 1921.
-This effort was motivated by concern about “lawlessness” following WWI.
+This effort was motivated by concern about "lawlessness" following WWI.

 In 1935, Maryland established the State Police as a distinct government agency funded by revenue from the Department of Commissioner of Motor Vehicles.